 The implant placement itself can take as little as a few hours, which includes time for anesthesia.
 The whole process can take up to two years, though.
 There are a few things that indicate how long the whole thing takes:

-- your general dental health,
+- your general dental and gum health,

 - the number of teeth you want to replace,